Lunarcadamer/SLIN/Cheatersheet.md

 `ssh <serverIP>` Now no passphrase has to be entered.

 ### Virtual Network Computing through SSH Tunnel (Section 12)
+`yum install vnc-server` to install the VNC server

+Make a copy of the vncserver config file (run the command in a single line).
+`cp /lib/systemd/system/vncserver@.service  /etc/systemd/system/vncserver@.service`

+Edit /etc/systemd/system/vncserver@.service and modify the following line to replace <USER> with student to connect.
+`ExecStart=/sbin/runuser -l <USER> -c "/usr/bin/vncserver %i" PIDFile=/home/<USER>/.vnc/%H%i.pid`

+Set VNC password
+`vncpasswd`

+Restart the service
+`systemctl daemon-reload`
+`systemctl start vncserver@:1`

+`netstat -tunap` To check for a listening port in the range of 5900 to 5905.
+Remember to adjust the firewall to allow connections to the VNC Server

+**On Client**
+`yum install vnc`
+`vncviewer <serverIP>:1`

+To use SSH
+`vncviewer -via <serverIP> localhost:1`

 ### Using SSH Tunnel to do Local Port Forwarding (Section 13)